So, you need to spruce up your flooring, but your budget is tight. What can you do?

 The downside is that most luxury vinyl has issues when it comes to the environment.

 It’s not biodegradable and it can emit VOCs.
-So, if you have health concerns, LVP and LVT are probably not good choices.
+So, if you have health concerns, LVP and LVT may not be your top inexpensive flooring choices.

 3. Laminate Flooring

-- There are a variety of options to choose from that resemble hardwood flooring.
+- Variety of options to choose from that resemble hardwood, cement, and stone flooring

-- Laminate planks snap together and are easy to install.
+- Planks snap together and are easy to install

-- It can wear out faster than another flooring, especially the cheaper varieties.
+- Wear out faster than other flooring, especially the more affordable varieties

-- Laminate can sound hollow and “fake” when you walk on it.
+- Sounds hollow and “fake” when you walk on it

 Yes, most laminate flooring falls into the moderate category of pricing.
 However, there are some very inexpensive options out there.

-You can find thin laminate for less than $1 a square foot if you are willing to make a few compromises.
+You can often find thin laminate for less than $1 per square foot if you are willing to make a few compromises.

 Generally, the thinner the product, the cheaper it is.
-To get a good price, look for laminate flooring that is less than 8mm thick.
+If you’re looking for a good/low price, look for laminate flooring that is less than 8 mm thick.